jakubkozera/vsc-csharp-dev-tools/docs/features/test-generation.md

 ### Prerequisites

-- GitHub Copilot extension must be installed and activated
+- (optional) GitHub Copilot extension must be installed and activated
 - A .NET solution must be loaded in your workspace
 - The source file must contain at least one method